learn-co-curriculum/phase-0-html-issue-bot-9000-lab/README.md

 ### Wrapping Up

-When your document is valid, go to the terminal and type `npm test`.
+When your document is valid, go to the terminal and type `learn test`.
 Since the goal of this assignment is to practice verifying the HTML structure via W3C, the test in this lab is only checking that an `index.html` file exists.